 Cat fleas aren’t especially easy to find because of their size and reddish-brown color.
 And, they can be difficult to spot if your cats have long, thick, or dark brown fur.

-To narrow your search, try looking in these common places:
+To narrow your search when checking cats for fleas, try looking in these common places:

 2. Recognize the signs of infection from cat fleas.

 If you’ve found evidence of fleas, your cat has likely suffered a few flea bites already.
 Unfortunately, fleas can cause a lot of problems for your pet.
-If you notice any of these signs of fleas on cats, contact your veterinarian right away.
+If you notice any of these signs of fleas on cats, face the facts and contact your veterinarian right away.

 Scratching